 What do I do if Facebook is blocked in my country?

 Countries like China and North Korea block Facebook outright.
 Some other places, such as Dubai, Abu Dhabi, Saudi Arabia, and Qatar stop users from engaging in Facebook’s VoIP (voice and video chat) features.
-If you’re looking for a solution to this problem, then follow the steps given in the next section and Facebook should work normally.
+If you’re looking for a solution to this problem, then follow the steps given above and Facebook should work normally.

 Facebook is censoring posts in my country.
 What do I do?